ATO Interest Charges Are Now Non-Deductible: What Your Business Needs to Know

 - You cannot offset these charges against your assessable income

-- You’ll bear the full financial cost of late payment interest
+- You will bear the full financial cost of late payment interest

 - There is now a stronger incentive to pay tax liabilities on time